themelektaus/UXM-Selective-Unpack/README.md

 [Semver](https://github.com/maxhauser/semver) by Max Hauser

 # Changelog
+### 2.1.6.1
+* Added new Elden Ring files to Dictionary.
+Thank you SekiroDubi for patching the EldenRingDictionary!
+[New files](https://gist.github.com/Nordgaren/af3c4e42c06495a8439e05d5fa6b1928)

+* Added support for wem and bnk unknown files

 ### 2.1.6
 * Added new Elden Ring files to Dictionary.
 Thank you EvilCookie for patching the EldenRingDictionary!
 [New files](https://gist.github.com/Nordgaren/ad767bbcc02b5c9b10e38c336c64dcdd)
 * fixed and issue where files that fail to decode crash the unpacker.